-- 1. Unlawful acts: It is unlawful to install, extend, alter, repair, or maintain systems, except in conformity with these Rulesthis rule. - 2.
-Notice of violation: The LPI must serve a notice of violation and order on the person responsible for the installation of work: - (a.) iIn violation of the provisions of these Rulesthis rule; - (b.) iIn violation of a detailed statement or a plan approved there-under; or - (c.) iIn violation of a disposal system permit or certificate issued under the provisions of this code these Rulesthis rule.
+- 1. Unlawful acts: It is unlawful to install, extend, alter, repair, or maintain systems, except in conformity with this rule. - 2.
+Notice of violation: The LPI must serve a notice of violation and order on the person responsible for the installation of work: - a.
+In violation of the provisions of this rule; - b.
+In violation of a detailed statement or a plan approved thereunder; or - c.
+In violation of a disposal system permit or certificate issued under the provisions of this this rule.
 Such orders must direct the discontinuance of the illegal action or condition and the abatement of the violation. - 3.
-Prosecution: If the notice of violation and order are not complied with promptly, the LPI must demonstrate to the Department that the LPI referred the case to the legal counsel of the jurisdiction, to institute the appropriate proceedings at law or in equity to: - (a.) #Restrain, correct, or abate such violation; - (b.) to rRequire removal or termination of the unlawful use of any system in violation of the provisions of these Rulesthis rule; or any (c.) of the order or direction made pursuant thereto. - 4.
-Penalties: Any person who violates a provision of these Rulesthis rule, or who fails to comply with any of the requirements thereof, or who installs work in violation of an approved plan or directive of the LPI, or of a disposal system permit issued under the provisions of these Rulesthis rule, shall be subject to the penalties in 30-A M.R.S.MRS §4452(3).
+Prosecution: If the notice of violation and order are not complied with promptly, the LPI must demonstrate to the Department that the LPI referred the case to the legal counsel of the jurisdiction, to institute the appropriate proceedings at law or in equity to: - a.
+Restrain, correct, or abate such violation; or - b.
+Require removal or termination of the unlawful use of any system in violation of the provisions of this rule or any order or direction made pursuant thereto.

+4. Penalties: Any person who violates a provision of this rule, or who fails to comply with any of the requirements thereof, or who installs work in violation of an approved plan or directive of the LPI, or of a disposal system permit issued under the provisions of this rule, shall be subject to the penalties in 30-A MRS §4452(3).

-SECTION 1213.
+SECTION 13.
 DISPOSAL SYSTEM INSTALLATIONS ADJACENT TO WETLANDS AND WATER BODIES